thealiane09/appdev1/07_about_me.md

 ## Why you want to learn React

  I want to learn React because I’m curious how websites actually work.
 Even if I’m not really into coding, I think it’s good to know the basics, and maybe I’ll discover something fun or useful along the way.

+ I want to learn React because I’m curious how websites actually work.
+Even if I’m not really into coding, I think it’s good to know the basics, and maybe I’ll discover something fun or useful along the way.
+68576ba (Activity #9: Rename about me file to 07_about_me)